Best British Museum Virtual Tours

 Formerly the National Gallery of British Art, Tate Britain – the oldest gallery in the Tate collection – celebrates British art and artists past and present, where you’ll find works and rooms dedicated to the likes of Tracey Emin and David Hockney.
 ‘Walk through British art’ over on the Tate website, where you’ll explore a variety of the gallery’s works spanning 1545 to the present day, or turn your attention to the Turner Collection, the most extensive selection of works by painter Joseph Mallord William Turner, now available to view online amongst an array of free virtual exhibitions provided by the gallery.
 If you’ve exhausted Tate Britain’s online offering, we recommend checking out Tate Modern’s virtual Andy Warhol exhibtion and the Modern Art and St Ives collection.

-If you haven’t managed to squeeze in a visit to the V&A’s eccentric fashion exhibitions, you’ll be pleased to know you can get a glimpse of Kimono: Kyoto to Catwalk, the museum’s kimono-dedicated exhibition, online, as well as via a five-part curator tour on the V&A YouTube channel.
+If you haven’t managed to squeeze in a visit to the V&A since its partial reopening, you’ll be pleased to know that you can get a glimpse of Kimono: Kyoto to Catwalk, the museum’s kimono-dedicated exhibition, online, as well as via a five-part curator tour on the V&A YouTube channel.
 There is plenty more to be found on the museum website, from an enchanting and historic wedding dress collection to post-war design and paintings, including the Raphael Cartoons.
 If that’s not enough, you’ll also find an array of online exhibitions available on the Google Arts & Culture platform, from ‘Balenciaga: Master Craftsman‘ to the museum’s expansive Gallery of Fashion.

 Home to over 2,300 works of art, The National Gallery is currently offering three virtual tours to be enjoyed from the comfort of your sofa; a Google virtual tour of the museum’s ‘Renaissance masterpieces’, a virtual reality tour of the Sainsbury Wing which houses an array of early Renaissance paintings spanning 1200 to 1500, and a virtual tour comprising 18 rooms and 300 paintings.
 That’s more than enough to keep us busy until the gallery reopens.